-Mr. Andrew Yao Cho-fai

-Mr. Desmond Chum Kwan-yue

-Ms. Sabrina Chao Sih-ming
+Mr. Floyd Chan Tsoi-yin Mr. Andrew Yao Cho-fai Mr. Desmond Chum Kwan-yue Ms. Sabrina Chao Sih-ming Mr. Daryl Liu Zhen-rong (appointed on 1 July 2023)

 The Company has received from each of its INEDs an annual confirmation of his/her independence pursuant to Rule 3.13 of the Listing Rules.
 The Company considers its INEDs to be independent.
 Members of the Board clearly understand their responsibility and obligations.